-Through several determinations, IPART has regulated the charges that Sydney Water, Hunter Water and the Central Coast Council can levy for connecting existing or new properties to their supply systems.
+IPART regulates the charges that Sydney Water, Hunter Water and Central Coast Council can levy for connecting existing or new properties to their supply systems.

 - We set the current developer charges methodology for Sydney Water, Hunter Water and the Central Coast Council in our 2000 Determination.
-We updated elements of the 2000 methodology for the Central Coast Council in our 2013 Determination. - We last set the backlog sewerage charges methodology in 1997 for Sydney Water, Hunter Water and the Central Coast, and updated it in 2006 for some areas in the Central Coast Council. - We set a methodology for minor service extension charges in our 2016 Determination of Sydney Water's retail prices.
+We updated elements of the 2000 methodology for the Central Coast Council in our 2013 Determination. - We last set the backlog sewerage charges methodology in 1997 for Sydney Water, Hunter Water and the

+Central Coast, and updated it in 2006 for some areas in the Central Coast Council.

+We set a methodology for minor service extension charges in our 2016 Determination of Sydney Water's retail prices.

-We have reviewed all these methodologies and combined them in a single Draft Determination.
+We have reviewed all these methodologies and combined them in a single Determination.

-Our Draft Determination would regulate the prices that Sydney Water, Hunter Water and the Central Coast Council can charge to developers and existing properties to connect, extend or upgrade a service.
+Our Determination regulates the prices that Sydney Water, Hunter Water and the Central Coast Council can charge to developers and existing properties to connect, extend or upgrade a service.

 In 2008, the NSW Government set Sydney Water and Hunter Water's developer charges to zero.
-Our review will not impact this decision, but will impact developer charges on the Central Coast where the Council levies these charges in accord with our determination.
+Our review does not impact this decision, but impacts developer charges on the Central Coast where the Council levies these charges in accord with our determination.

-Our Draft Report explains our draft decisions and our methodology to set maximum prices to connect, extend or upgrade a service for the water utilities.
+Our Final Report explains our decisions and our methodology to set maximum prices to connect, extend or upgrade a service for the water utilities.
+The Final Report and Determination are available on our website.